Meijo University Supports Japan's Science, Technology, and Manufacturing

 Meijo University Supports Japan's Culture of Manufacturing

-Located in the Chubu region and comprising eight faculties, including the Faculty of Science and Technology, Meijo University is home to large numbers of outstanding researchers who continually announce leading-edge breakthroughs in fields of research and education.
+Located in the Chubu region and comprising nine faculties, including the Faculty of Science and Technology, Meijo University is home to large numbers of outstanding researchers who continually announce leading-edge breakthroughs in fields of research and education.
 These varied endeavors earn high acclaim and expectations from the world.

 Professor Sumio Iijima